jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 ## P8.
 Safer programming: use warnings [P8]

-Weâ€™ve been telling you to always include a use warnings; line in your Perl scripts, but we havenâ€™t really explained why.
-Letâ€™s see what can happen when we _donâ€™t_ include it.
+We've been telling you to always include a use warnings; line in your Perl scripts, but we haven't really explained why.
+Let's see what can happen when we _don't_ include it.

 #### Task P8.1 [P8.1]
 In the last lesson, we discussed assignments in lists.
 What if the lists are not the same length?
 Let's find out.
-Try this program, but this time make sure that you _donâ€™t_ include the `use warnings` statement.
+Try this program, but this time make sure that you _don't_ include the `use warnings` statement.

 	1.  #!/usr/bin/perl
 	2.  # undefined.pl